reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

-The batch-mode build process now attempts to build all packages and appears to succeed with most of them, but there is a handful of problem still to be resolved.
-An important package (such as limits) failing to compile can have a knock-on effect and prevent a number of other packages from compiling.
-Batch-mode output is untidy, in part because REDUCE probably doesn't pick up the fact that it is running in batch mode, which needs fixing.
+The batch-mode build process now attempts to build all packages and appears to succeed with most of them, but there is a handful of problems still to be resolved.
+An important package failing to compile can have a knock-on effect and prevent a number of other packages from compiling.

 Test files
 ----------